Policy and impact

 Findings from Growing Up in Australia regularly appear on the TV and radio news, and in shows such as The Project.

 The ABC made a landmark documentary called the Life at… series (Life at 1, 3, 5, 7, and 9), which was based on the findings from Growing Up in Australia.
-The series is available on Netflix!
+Information on the series is available on the ABC website.

 The last instalment of the Life at… series continued the ordinary and extraordinary life journey of eight Australian children as they learned to deal with life's hurdles and challenges at the pivotal age of 9.